-Bob Strosser was elected to the Jackson County Board of Commissioners in November of 2016 and sworn into office on December 27, 2016, for his term beginning on January 2, 2017.
-Commissioner Strosser serves as Vice Chair of the Board for 2018.
+Bob Strosser was elected to the Jackson County Board of Commissioners in November 2016 and sworn into office on December 27, 2016, for his term beginning on January 2, 2017.
+Commissioner Strosser serves as Chair of the Board for 2019.

 Commissioner Bob Strosser has spent most of his adult life as a public servant beginning as a police officer in 1966.
 He was drafted into the Army in 1967 (military leave) and spent time in Vietnam with the 11th Pathfinder Detachment assisting combat infantry units.
 Upon returning home and to the police department, he was later accepted to Pepperdine University where he earned a Bachelor of Science Degree in Public Management and Administration in 1975.

 Commissioner Strosser retired from the Pasadena Police Department in 1990, after 24 years of service, finishing his career as a Commander.
 Shortly after retirement he relocated to Medford and two years later began a career in real estate.
-He is currently a Principal Broker with Coldwell Baker Pro West and through the years he has served in many positions of leadership in the real estate community including President of the Rogue Valley Association of Realtors.
+Through the years he has served in many positions of leadership in the real estate community including President of the Rogue Valley Association of Realtors.
 He has been awarded the Realtor Image Award in 1997, the Public Service Award in 1999, the Realtor of the Year in 2000, and the Outstanding Service Award in 2014.

 In 1998, Bob was elected to the Medford City Council and served for 16 years while also serving on the Board, and multiple committees, for a three year term on the League of Oregon Cities.
 He was appointed by the Governor for two terms to the State Interoperability Executive Council focused on Public Safety Communications, which is known now as the "State Radio Project."
 He has been involved with the Regional Rate Committee, which is a regional waste water entity and led him to serve with the Medford Water Commission in various capacities.